andreafalletti/hyprland-/Basic-Config.md

 `mouse_move_enables_dpms=bool` - If DPMS is set to off, wake up the monitors if the mouse moves.

+`always_follow_on_dnd=bool` - By default enabled, will make mouse focus follow the mouse when drag and dropping.
+Recommended to leave it enabled, especially for people using focus follows mouse at 0.

 ## Binds

 `pass_mouse_when_bound=bool` - if disabled, will not pass the mouse events to